mainakm7/kafka_wikimedia_stream/README.md

     Ensure Docker Engine and Docker Compose are installed and running.
     run: `docker-compose up -d`

+    Disclaimer: Using the Conduktor platform UI to monitor kafka topics.
+Present in docker compose file

 ## Configuration

 - Update bootstrap.servers in main.py to localhost:9092 for Kafka connection.